olipinski/rl_werewolf/rlwolf/evaluation/README.md

 In this section possible ideas for evaluation will be stored.

 ## Role invariant
-This class of metrics does not dipend on the roles each agent has.
+This class of metrics does not depend on the roles each agent has.

 ### Distance functions
 A distance function takes as input two vectors and return real number, possibly in range `[0,1]`.

 #### Index distance function [IDF]
-For evaluating some kind of distance function must be define.
+For evaluating some kind of distance function must be defined.
 The Index Distance Function [IDF] is one of these, its purpose is to estimate how much of a difference there is between to consecutive votes.

 Having two consecutive target vectors  $r_j$, $r_{j+1}$ of size `n`; we have:

 $IDF(r_j,r_{j+1})={\frac{\sum_{i=1}^n|indexof(r_{j,i},r_{j+1})-i|}{n-1}}$

-Where the `indexof(elem,list)` is a function which return the index of the first occurence of `elem` in `list`.
+Where the `indexof(elem,list)` is a function which return the index of the first occurrence of `elem` in `list`.
 The divisor guarantees that we are returned a number in range `[0,1]`.

 The idea for this distance function is to measure how much a certain vote has been discarded/upgraded from the previous position.

 #### Repetition distance function [RDF]
-Close to IDF, this distance function counts the times a certain vote is repeted in to consecutive outputs and estimate the normalized difference.
+Close to IDF, this distance function counts the times a certain vote is repeated in to consecutive outputs and estimate the normalized difference.

 Given two rows ($r_j$, $r_{j+1}$), and a list of unique value in $r_1$ of size $n$: